bayinfosys/bayinfosys.github.io/_posts/2026-01-01-91-generative-video-breaks-editorial-control.md

 date: 2026-07-16
 layout: article
 title: "Generation Speed and the Collapse of Review Delegation"
-seo_title: "Why Generative Video Breaks Creative Review in Teams"
+seo_title: "AI Video Workflows: Who Approves Content When Anyone Can Generate It"
 description: "Generative video removes the production stage that used to assign taste-authority to a specific role.
 Review becomes undirected rather than absent, and volume only accelerates a problem that exists at any speed."
 keywords: ["generative video", "content review process", "creative delegation", "AI content workflow", "Nova Reel", "Bedrock video generation", "curation", "team decision making"]
 topic: "Perspectives"